EGI-Federation/datahub-documentation/source/clients.rst

    Getting configuration...
    Oneclient has been successfully mounted in '/mnt/oneclient'

-Now the client will run in the background and the data will now be available through **samba/CIFS** or **nfs** protocols:
+Now the client will run in the background and the data will be available through **samba/CIFS** or **nfs** protocols:

 .. code-block:: console